 The schedule is carefully crafted for each individual group.
 In consideration of the other students in the group and our coaches, once set, it should not be changed.

-Our partner churches (downtown Raleigh, western Raleigh near the beltline, or downtown Apex) can provide space for weekly sessions.
+Our partner churches (North Raleigh, downtown Raleigh, western Raleigh near the beltline, or Cary) can provide space for weekly sessions.
 However, some ensembles find it more convenient to meet in students’ homes.

 In a masterclass, a group performs in front of an audience.
 A NCCMI coach or guest artist will then discuss the performance and give professional advice.
 Previous master classes have featured internationally renowned artists such as violinist James Ehnes, Pulitzer Prize–winning composer (and North Carolina native) Caroline Shaw, and the Eroica Trio.
 Master classes may be sponsored by NCCMI, Chamber Music Raleigh, or other organizations.
 Student groups must audition to be invited to perform but are always encouraged to audit these classes free of charge.